 Discuss -> Define -> Develop -> Implement locally -> Push to server/s

-Including testing at the point of sale shows two things:
+Including testing at point of sale shows two things:

 A. An honest statement of risk, based on fact (which every agency has); and

-B. The proposed route you’re going to travel to mitigate the risk becoming an issue.
+B. The proposed route you’re going to travel to mitigate that risk becoming an issue.

-If you’re looking at two companies, one of which shows you a real-world problem and how they’re going to overcome it and another which refuses to acknowledge the risk in front of them, how is the latter going to react to a situation they’re not aware?
+If you’re looking at two companies, one of which shows you a real-world problem and how they’re going to overcome it and another which refuses to acknowledge the risk in front of them, which one would you pick?